 Install Using Wildcards

-Another way to install multiple packages is using wildcard.
-Wildcard is asterisk * which means that anything goes well for the asterisk.
+Another way to install multiple packages is by using a wildcard.
+The wildcard is an asterisk * which means that anything goes well for the asterisk.
 To install gnome packages like gnome-specimen, gnome-twich, gnome-weather, … simply packages starting with gnome- we will use gnome-* like below.

 $ sudo apt-get install gnome-*